THE HIDDEN COST OF MISALIGNMENT (AND WHY IT'S BLEEDING YOUR REVENUE)

 Alignment isn't about more meetings.
 It's not about better "communication."
 It's about integrated systems.

-- Revenue-based delivery: Ops knows the profit margin on every service before sales pitches it.
+Ops knows the profit margin on every service before sales pitches it.
 Sales knows exactly what ops can deliver before making promises.
-The contract matches the capacity.

-- Unified metrics: Everyone tracks the same thing - profitable revenue growth.
-Marketing doesn't get credit for leads that don't close.
-Sales doesn't get credit for deals that aren't profitable.
-Ops doesn't get credit for delivery that doesn't drive retention.
+Everyone tracks profitable revenue growth.
+No credit for leads that don't close.
+No credit for deals that aren't profitable.

-- Closed-loop reporting: You know exactly which marketing activity drove which lead that became which client that generated which revenue that cost which amount to deliver.
+You know exactly which marketing activity drove which lead that became which client that generated which revenue.
 No gaps.
 No guessing.

 Here's why this is so hard to fix: